Ulmus 'Morfeo': Cultivation

-'Morfeo' is no longer in commerce owing to its singular susceptibility to elm yellows.
-The tree was introduced to the UK in 2006 as a potential host plant for the White-letter Hairstreak butterfly Satyrium w-album by Butterfly Conservation, and has proven the fastest-growing of 13 cultivars on trial on a shallow sandy, gravelly loam over Reading Beds, increasing in stem diameter by 2.1 cm per annum.
+'Morfeo' is no longer in commerce in Italy owing to its singular susceptibility to elm yellows.
+The tree was introduced to the UK in 2006 as a potential host plant for the White-letter Hairstreak butterfly Satyrium w-album by Butterfly Conservation, and has proven one of the two fastest-growing (the other 'Ademuz') of 14 cultivars on trial on a shallow sandy, gravelly loam over Reading Beds clay, increasing in stem diameter by 2.1 cm per annum.
 'Morfeo' is also tolerant of waterlogged alluvium along rivers, and grows particularly well on exposed, elevated, chalk atop Portsdown Hill near Portsmouth.
+As of 2025, IPP have waived patent restrictions, and thus the tree may be freely propagated in the UK.

-The cultivar was introduced to North America in 2010, at the National Arboretum, Washington, D.C., and released from quarantine in 2013; it is not known to have been introduced to Australasia.
+'Morfeo' was introduced to North America in 2010, at the National Arboretum, Washington, D.C., and released from quarantine in 2013; it is not known to have been introduced to Australasia.